manuelvicnt/manuelvicnt.github.io/about/index.md

 	<small>Last day in Nottingham - Robin Hood's land</small>
 </p>

 During that time at Capital One, I got the chance of architecting an app from scratch and adopting the latest technologies while always having the customer in mind.
 Scalability, testing, and accessibility also played an important role.
 But not only Android! iOS, multiplatform development and designing are areas I explored and worked on in my free time, using tools such as XCode, Photoshop, Illustrator, or Sketch.

+After almost 5 amazing years working at Capital One, I got the opportunity to join a stellar team at Google focusing on what I'm passionate about: Android, the community, outreach, and helping others.
+On top of that, the position was in Spain, I was coming home!

+The dream came true, **my hobby became my job**.

 <p align="center">
 	<img width="500" src="../assets/images/android-statues.jpg">
 	<small>Paying a visit to the Android lawn statues in Mountain View</small>
 </p>

-### Contact
+## Contact

 Feel free to reach out to me on [Twitter](https://twitter.com/manuelvicnt) where I'll happily chat with you or answer any questions you may have.